See trailer for Gotham Knights game, which lets you play as Robin, Nightwing, Batgirl and Red Hood

 Co-op game Gotham Knights, unveiled during DC FanDome Saturday, will let you play as Robin, Nightwing, Batgirl and Red Hood, with Batman apparently out of the picture.
 It's developed by Warner Bros.
 Montreal, the team behind 2013's Batman: Arkham Origins, and hits in 2021.

-The developer hinted at the game last Monday, with a tweeted video linked Twitter account @r3dakt3d -- "redacted" with the number three.
+The developer hinted at the game last Monday, when it tweeted a video and linked to the Twitter account @r3dakt3d -- "redacted" with the number three replacing the "e."
 The Court of Owls, a super creepy criminal secret society that manipulated Gotham City for centuries, first appeared in 2011's Batman No. 3.
 Similar teases were tweeted back in January.

 Arkham Origins was a 2013 spinoff to the main Batman Arkham series by British developer Rocksteady, which will reveal its Suicide Squad game at DC FanDome on a 5 p.m.
 PT panel.